-The International Documentary Challenge is a timed filmmaking competition where filmmakers have 5 days to make a short non-fiction film (4-7 minutes).
-The filmmakers must choose between 2 assigned documentary genres (such as Biography, Music, 1st Person, etc.) and are assigned a specific theme (such as "Freedom") that will dictate the content and direction of their film.
-The top 12 films (determined by a panel of judges) premiere at the Hot Docs Canadian International Documentary Film Festival in Toronto where the Winners are announced.
+As the ice fishing season comes to a close, families and friends drive to their huts on the frozen lake to get away from the city, breathe fresh air, drink a few beers and fish one last time before the surface of the lake melts away.
+Created through the International Documentary Challenge, a timed filmmaking competition where filmmakers have five days to make a short non-fiction film (4-7 minutes).
+The filmmakers must choose between two assigned documentary genres, and are given a specific theme that will dictate the content and direction of their film.
+The top twelve films (determined by a panel of judges) premiere at the Hot Docs Film Festival in Toronto, where the winners are announced.
 After the premiere, there are additional theatrical screenings in major cities, possible television exposure and a DVD release of the best films.

 Recommended For You